CenturyLinkCloud/PublicKB/Support/using-the-help-desk-web-ui.md

 <p>From the menu across the top you can select to submit a request or check your existing requests.</p>
 <p><em>Submitting a new request</em>
 </p>
-<p>Submitting a request is fairly straight forward... simply enter the subject and description, then hit Submit. &nbsp;Note that you can also submit requests via email to noc@tier3.com.</p>
+<p>Submitting a request is fairly straight forward... simply enter the subject and description, then hit Submit.
+Note that you can also submit requests via email to noc@tier3.com.</p>
 <p><em>Checking on existing requests</em>
 </p>
 <p>From the "check your existing requests" section, click on the ticket you wish to see more information about.</p>